filipnaudot/LoxInterpreter/notes/README.md

 <br/>

 ### Index
 > !!
-Index in a list
+Index in a list.
 ```
 list !!
 6
 ````
- gives the 6th elemtn in the list
+ Gives the 6th elemtn in the list.

 Example:
 ```